QUICK ANSWER

 4. Exam prep app proliferation (too much choice, too little practice).

-The exam prep app space exploded between 2020 and 2024.
-There are now dozens of Florida-specific prep apps, many of which advertise huge question banks and passing guarantees.
-Some of them are genuinely good.
-Many are thin.
+The exam prep app space has gotten crowded.
+There are now many products advertising huge question banks, AI help, guarantees, or state filters.
+Some are genuinely useful.
+Some are thin.
 Candidates who shop between apps without committing to one rarely get the spaced-repetition depth that actually drives exam performance.
 Switching apps breaks the review cycle.

 The irony is that the proliferation of prep tools may have lowered average prep quality.
 More options, more switching, less depth.
 The candidates who pick one rigorous tool and use it consistently still pass at high rates.
 The ones who buy three apps and use each for a week pass at lower rates.